solidi/learning-notes/hobbies/plastic-modeling.md

 1. Use a reverse tweezer to hold a small piece of foam sander.
 1. Use extra thin glue to smooth out rough sanding spots.
 1. Use a drill and long socket to sand wheels effectively.
+1. Apply super glue on one side, accelerator on the other side, then place together.

 ## Tools